 Imagine a mastiff puppy with their parent standing next to a toy poodle with their pup.
 Right away you’ll notice that that tiny mastiff puppy has a whole lot of growing to do compared to the poodle puppy.
 Most of this growth will happen within the first year, and many big breeds need a diet that specializes in growing bones and additional support of the skeletal system.

 As well, many dogs cannot be trusted to finish eating after they are full.
 And big breed puppies will try devouring a fully-stocked refrigerator if they had the chance.
 Multiple studies have shown that overweight pups are a third more likely to develop hip dysplasia compared to pups with a healthy weight.

 Supplements for Joint Health

 If you have a dog breed that’s prone to hip dysplasia, you should bring up to your vet supplementing glucosamine into your pup’s diet.

 How you decide to prevent and treat your dog’s hip dysplasia will ultimately fall into your hands.
 Fortunately, you know have a wealth of information on how to prevent hip dysplasia in dogs, and the best treatments for it.

 We strongly recommend immediately seeking help if you notice any issues — even if they are mild.
 If you catch and treat hip dysplasia fast, the majority of dogs will go on to have a dynamic and normal functioning life.
 Hopefully, it’s just a minor bump in the road, and it’s very possible that this is all that has to happen.

-We always recommend that you discuss available hip dysplasia treatment options for you dog with your veterinarian.
-As well, you’ll want to make sure to stay to date with our blog, which is simply chalk full of the best health tips and info for you and your loveable four-legged fluff balls.
+We always recommend that you discuss available hip dysplasia treatment options for your dog with your veterinarian.
+As well, you’ll want to make sure to stay to date with our blog, which is simply chock-full of the best health tips and info for you and your loveable four-legged fluff balls.